Meet the breed

 The Head; The head should be well proportioned similar to that of a Selle Francais.
 Wide nostrils, small ears, and a straight or convex facial profile.

-The legs; Muscular, strong with solid bone, but far finer in appearance to that of a draft horse.
+The Legs: muscular, strong with solid bone, but far finer in appearance than that of a draft horse.

-The Feet; Wide, round with strong and often capable of going unshod.
+The Feet: wide, round and strong, and often capable of going unshod.

 The variations between height and weight are explained by the variety of uses, however, all Normandy Cobs should appear elegant, and closer in type to a Thoroughbred cross.
 Overall conformation is similar to that of a robust Thoroughbred.
 They have a naturally extended trot, with long strides.
-The strong forehand is ideal for driving, whilst the agile almost racing quality hindquarters provides great acceleration.
+The strong forehand is ideal for driving, whilst the agile, almost racing quality, hindquarters provide great acceleration.

 The perfect combination of power, endurance, elegance, coupled with calm, willing and sensible personalities.